abanifatimazahra/M1_Bioinformatic_mapping_sam/README.md

 							SCRIPT EXECUTION

--This script can be executed only under Linux(Ubuntu) with python 3.
+-This script can be executed under Linux(Ubuntu 22.04.1 LTS) with Python 3.10.6.

 -You must give the name of the SAM file you want to analyze as a first parameter after the execute command of this script.